What is the most important information I should know about glatiramer?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 What are the possible side effects of glatiramer?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some side effects may occur within minutes after an injection.
 Tell your doctor if you have any of these symptoms: itching, rash, swelling, warmth, skin redness, tingling, anxiety, fast or pounding heartbeats, chest pain, tightness in your throat, or trouble breathing.

 This type of reaction may occur even after you have been using glatiramer for several months.

 Call your doctor at once if you have:

-- hollowing or other skin changes where the injection was given.
+- pain, burning, irritation, or skin changes where the injection was given; or

 Common side effects include: